ianstormtaylor/slate/docs/api/locations/path.md

 #### `Path.next(path: Path): Path`

-Given a path, get the path to the next sibling node.
+Given a path, gets the path to the next sibling node.
+The method does not ensure that the returned `Path` is valid in the document.

 #### `Path.parent(path: Path): Path`